keyko-io/defi-crawler-py/README.md

 #### Testing

-Tests are creatd using Pytest library.
+Tests are created using Pytest library.
 To run the tests

     pytest -v